-Objective and overview A component of variable compensation, it provides the potential for an annual incentive payment based on performance of the Group and the executive versus annual targets STIP performance conditions are defined for each financial year ahead of the relevant annual bonus cycle based on the company's short-term objectives, and may be a mix of financial and individual measures, typically with a weighting of 80% and 20% respectively The Nominations and Compensation Committee (NCC) can apply judgment to determine the mix of financial and individual measures in any given year The CEO and the Executive Committee members are not present while the Board of Directors and the NCC discuss their individual performance evaluations Levels CE0: 100% of base salary at target Other Executive Committee members: 75% of base salary at target Minimum payout is 0% of target levels Maximum payout up to 200% of target levels Payout method 100% in cash if shareholder guidelines have been met.
-See page [197] for details 50% cash and 50% Lonza Group shares when shareholder guidelines have not been met 2019 Performance conditions and payout The 2019 STIP for Executive Committee members was b performance results derived from the audited 2019 fina performance me asures with the fi nancial Weighting 2019 Group Performance Target 2019 Actual Performance 2 2019 Achievement (% of target) CORE EBITDA 1 50% 1,590 1,601 122.15% CORE EBITDA 1 Lonza sales 1 50% 31.25% 1,590 5,764 1,601 5,808 122.15% 131.72% ·
+Objective and • A component of variable compensation, it provides the potential for an annual ir icentive paymer it based on perfo rmance of the overview Group and the executive versus annual targets STIP performance conditions are defined for each finan company's short-term objectives, and may be a mix of 20% respectively financial and individual n neasures, typica lly with a weighti ng of 80% and The Nominations and Compensation Committee (NCC) measures in any given year can apply judgment to de etermine the mix of financial and i individual The CEO and the Executive Committee members are no individual performance evaluations t present while the Board of Directors and the NCC discuss their Levels CEO: 100% of base salary at target Other Executive Committee members: 75% of base sala Minimum payout is 0% of target levels Maximum payout up to 200% of target levels ry at target Payout method 100% in cash if shareholder guidelines have been met.
+50% cash and 50% Lonza Group shares when sharehold 2019 Performance conditions and payout The 2019 STIP for Executive Committee members was I performance results derived from the audited 2019 fin. performance me asures with the f inancial Weighting 2019 Group Performance Target 2019 Actual Performance 2019 Achievement (% of target) CORE EBITDA 50% 1,590 1,601 122.15% Lonza sales 31.25% 5,764 5,808 131.72%